 The theme for this year’s British Science Week is “Change”, encouraging young people to think about and investigate the changes happening in the world all around us; from seasons and climate, to materials and energy.
 It is also a chance for young people to consider the changes they can enact to have a positive impact on the future.

-Every year we provide two activity packs, one for primary and one for secondary, each have a variety of activities to run in your classroom or with your family, including information about what you’ll need and how to extend the activities if you’d like to take them further.
+This year we are providing three activity packs, one for early years, one for primary and one for secondary.
+Each have a variety of activities to run in your classroom or with your family, including information about what you’ll need and how to extend the activities if you’d like to take them further.

 Participating in British Science Week activities can enable you and your students to achieve special British Science Week 2017 digital badges!